EricssonResearch/dnt/doc/config_format.md

 ### Delay offload

-The `delay` action supports an optional `offload` parameter, which instructs R2DTWO to use an external delay mechanism provided by the operating system instead of the internal delay queue.
+The `delay` action supports an optional `offload` parameter, which instructs DNT to use an external delay mechanism provided by the operating system instead of the internal delay queue.
 This setting can be given for each delay action independently, regardless of the outgoing interfaces.

 The external delay mechanism is the *TxTime* parameter of the `sendmsg` system call.
 It tells the NIC to send out the packet at the specified time.
 Some NICs use hardware offloading to accomplish this (e.g. Intel i210), while others use a software implementation with lower precision (note that the `veth` virtual driver does support this).
 This feature also needs an ETF (earliest txtime first) qdisc on the outgoing interface to work properly.
 See the `txtime` example scenarios in the test directory.